-The financial statements were authorised for issue by the Directors on the date the Directors' Declaration was signed.
+The financial statements were authorised for issue by the Directors of the Responsible Entity on the date the Directors' Declaration was signed.
 The Directors of the Responsible Entity have the power to amend and reissue the financial statements.

 2 Summary of significant accounting policies